Becoming a Day Sponsor is a great way to provide vital support to WHQR and to send a personal message over the airwaves! Here's how it works:

 8:18 am, 9:38 am, 10:59 am, 12:59 pm, 4:59 pm, 6:59 pm

 - All messages start with "Thanks to our Day Sponsor (s)" followed by your name.
 Due to FCC regulations we must include the full name of the individual who made the donation.
 We cannot air anonymous Day Sponsor messages.
 If the donation came from a business or a non-profit group, the group name may be used instead of an individual name.

 - 20 word limit after the required introduction - these 20 words include your name.
 Each number of a phone number or address counts as a word.
 As well, each word of a website is counted as an individual word.

 - FCC prohibits comparative language, pricing information, and "calls to action," which means wording that instructs or asks our listeners to do something, like "Visit xyz.com to learn more!"
+Language "inviting" members to come to an event or place is also prohibited.
 Language such as "Details available at xyz.com" is an acceptable alternative.
 WHQR staff members are happy to work with you to edit your message both to your satisfaction and the FCC's.

 Examples of Day Sponsor Messages:

 Thanks to our Day Sponsor, Jane Doe, wishing John Doe a very happy 90th anniversary.

 Thanks to our Day Sponsors, John and Jane Doe, celebrating the Wilmington Oboe Symphony's concert on February 14th.
 More information at wilmington oboe dot org.

 Thanks to our Day Sponsor, Wilmington Squirrel Training, offering all levels of squirrel obedience classes.
 Details available at w s t dot com.

 Questions?
 Contact firstname.lastname@example.org or call 910-343-1640 and ask for the Membership Department.